 Welcome to Lhasa - the roof of the world.
 Visit nunnery Ani Sangkhung

-In the early morning transfer to airport, fly (CA4125 0735/1215) to Lhasa (3650 m), the capital of Tibet, transfer to hotel.
+In the early morning transfer to airport, and fly (CA4125 0735/1215) to Lhasa (3650 m), the capital of Tibet, and then transfer to hotel.
 In the afternoon visit the nunnery Ani Sangkhung.
-"Ani" means nun, "Sangkhung" is a meditation cave.
+"Ani" means nun and "Sangkhung" is a meditation cave.
 The nunnery Ani Sangkhung was founded in the 15th century by a disciple of Tsongkapa.
 It is located in the old city center near Jokhang.
 Today about 100 nuns live here.
-The monastery set up prayer hall, dorm, kitchen, etc. The nuns grow many plants, so the monastery looks like a garden.
+The monastery set up prayer hall, dorm, kitchen, etc. The nuns plan many plants, so the monastery looks like a garden.

 Overnight at the 3*Yak Hotel

 Potala Palace – landmark of Lhasa, Jokhang and Barkhor Street